-Insert type o Annexure Schedule Easement Dated: of Pages (c) OBLIGATIONS OF THE GRANTEE e rights and powers conferred under clause 2 are granted subject to the following conditions obligations: a.
-The e Grantee shall when passing or repassing over the Grantor's Land: i. wherever possible, remain on the roads and tracks constructed on the Grantor's Land and when on those roads or tracks comply with all traffic laws and regulations as are applicable to public roads; ii. not use or cause to be used either any tracked vehicle or any other class of vehicle which has been reasonably prohibited by the Grantor; iii. take all due care when taking any welding equipment over the Grantor's Land and shall not use or operate or cause to be used or operated any welding equipment on the Grantor's Land without the prior written permission of the Grantor; iv. immediately after passing through any gates on the Grantor's Land, close such of them as were closed and lock such of them as were locked immediately before such passing through; V. take all reasonable and proper precautions for guarding against any danger (including, but without limitation, fire, physical damage, disease or the spread of noxious weeds and pests) either on the Grantor's Land, on any surrounding or adjoining land, forest or water, or to any vegetation on the Grantor's Land, and in particular shall (but without limiting the general obligation to take reasonable and proper precautions pursuant to this clause 3.1.5): comply strictly with all reasonable conditions that may be imposed from time to time by the Grantor or other lawful authority; and not use or operate any vehicle or machinery unless it is provided with safe and sufficient means of preventing the escape of sparks or flames.
-Gra oject to clauses 3.7 and 3.8, the Grantee shall, at its cost, repair to the satisfaction of the intor, any of the Grantor's roads, tracks, fences, gates, drains, buildings or other structures ch are damaged by the Grantee.
+(c) OBLIGATIONS OF THE GRANTEE

+The rights and powers conferred under clause 2 are granted subject to the following conditions and obligations:

+- a.
+The Grantee shall when passing or repassing over the Grantor's Land: - wherever possible, remain on the roads and tracks constructed on the Grantor's Land and when on those roads or tracks comply with all traffic laws and regulations as are applicable to public roads; - ii. not use or cause to be used either any tracked vehicle or any other class of vehicle which has been reasonably prohibited by the Grantor; - iii. take all due care when taking any welding equipment over the Grantor's Land and shall not use or operate or cause to be used or operated any welding equipment on the Grantor's Land without the prior written permission of the Grantor; - iv. immediately after passing through any gates on the Grantor's Land, close such of them as were closed and lock such of them as were locked immediately before such passing through; - v. take all reasonable and proper precautions for guarding against any danger (including, but without limitation, fire, physical damage, disease or the spread of noxious weeds and pests) either on the Grantor's Land, on any surrounding or adjoining land, forest or water, or to any vegetation on the Grantor's Land, and in particular shall (but without limiting the general obligation to take reasonable and proper precautions pursuant to this clause 3.1.5): - comply strictly with all reasonable conditions that may be imposed from time to time by the Grantor or other lawful authority; and - 2. not use or operate any vehicle or machinery unless it is provided with safe and sufficient means of preventing the escape of sparks or flames. - b.
+Subject to clauses 3.7 and 3.8, the Grantee shall, at its cost, repair to the satisfaction of the Grantor, any of the Grantor's roads, tracks, fences, gates, drains, buildings or other structures which are damaged by the Grantee. - c.
+The Grantee shall annually pay to the Grantor a proportion of the cost of maintenance of any of the roads or tracks on the Grantor's Land commensurate with the use made by the Grantee of such roads or tracks PROVIDED THAT the Grantee shall not be liable to contribute towards the cost of repairing any damage to a road or track which was the sole result of the Grantor's negligent use of that track or road.